obadatumah-401-advanced-javascript/data-structures-and-algorithms/linkedList/README4.md

 ## Challenge

-### create a linked list with inertion (at the end or in specific place) , searching and converting methods.
+### create a linked list with inertion (at the end or in specific place) , searching ,converting methods and searching from the end by index number.

 ## Approach & Efficiency

-### i used a basic methods to iterate to all nodes in linked list.
+### i used a basic methods to iterate to all nodes in linked list, with bigO O(n) for each method because every method is used a loop to iterate the linkedlist.

 ## Solution